hypersign-protocol/docs/validator/running-a-testnet-validator-node.md

 ### Important Points

-If you haven't run any Tendermint-based chains before, please note the following points before moving to the upcoming sections below:
+If you haven't run any Tendermint-based chains before, please note the following points before moving to the upcoming sections below:-

 - RPC and gRPC ports can be modified in `<blockchain-config-dir>/config/config.toml`
 - API port can be modified in `<blockchain-config-dir>/config/app.toml`